.jpeg)

 The Asian Medical Student Association, of which AMSAHK is a chapter, hosts two conferences yearly, the EAMSC and the AMSC, both of which combine cultural, academic, and educational exchange.
 The Academic department participates in both conferences, though we take different roles in each one.

+The East Asian Medical Students' Conference (EAMSC) is an annual event hosted by cities across Asia, bringing together medical students from the region to discuss variant health issues.
+The Asian Medical Students Conference (AMSC) is held in the summer period.
+The conference is similar to the EAMSC but on a larger scale, with more than 20 Asian-Pacific chapters.
 The competitions follow a different theme every year, and as AMSAHK our projects target issues relevant to Hong Kong, so that we gain a better understanding of the state of medical problems in Hong Kong.
 By participating in these competitions, we raise the reputation of Hong Kong as a research hub internationally, as well as learning about situations and perspectives in research from other countries.

 Our work has been recognised in most, if not all, of the EAMSCs since 2011.
 We are grateful for the opportunity to present our findings to panels of professors and audience of delegates from all over Asia every year, as well as to receive awards for that.